 Certain conditions will virtually always qualify as disabilities under the ADA, such as:

 But the ADA still requires individual assessments in each case.
 Courts must consider the facts of each case, taking into account the person's condition and how it affects the performance of basic functions.

-In 2008, Congress passed the ADA Amendments Act (ADAAA), which modified the ADA.
+In 2008, Congress passed the ADA Amendments Act (ADAAA), which modified the Americans with Disabilities Act.
 One of the primary purposes of the ADAAA was to correct what Congress saw as an overly stingy attitude by courts about what constitutes a disability.

-Unfortunately, many employers are unfamiliar with the requirements of the ADA or unclear about what constitutes a disability that's protected under the law.
+Unfortunately, many employers are unfamiliar with the requirements of the ADA or unclear about which medical conditions are protected under the law.
 A lawyer can help you assess your situation and decide how to proceed.